webmiddle/webmiddle/packages/webmiddle-server/README.md

 - `loadMore`: lazy load serialized data that was omitted.

 Endpoints can be called by using both GET, POST or WEBSOCKET requests.

+### Authorization

+To authorize the requests do the following:

+- GET/POSTS requests: set an `Authorization` header with the `apiKey` as value.
+- WEBSOCKET requests: set an `authorization` message property with the `apiKey` as value.

+NOTE: if no `apiKey` option is set when creating the server, then the empty string `''` is used.

 ### GET requests:
 - The query parameters are used as service props.